Nightguards for Bruxism – Port Charlotte, FL

 Nightguards for bruxism from our Port Charlotte, FL dentist are usually made of a plastic material that covers either your lower teeth, upper teeth, or both.
 They often cover only the upper teeth, but braces and other dental appliances may require others to wear them for both sets of teeth.
 They don’t stop you from grinding your teeth or clenching them, but they keep teeth from chipping or cracking due to the increased pressure in the jaw.
 They also prevent jaw pain from occurring and causing other symptoms, such as neck or shoulder pain.

-Why Choose Caring Way Dentistry for Nightguards for Bruxism?
+Why Choose Caring Way Dentistry of Port Charlotte for Nightguards for Bruxism?

 - Empowered, Empathetic, Enthusiastic Team